eagroom/IntroToRPresentation/index.md

 ## What is R

-> * R is a system for statistical computation and graphics.
+* R is an <b>interactive</b> system for statistical computation and graphics.
 It consists of a language `plus a run-time environment with graphics`, a debugger, access to certain system functions, and the ability to run programs stored in script files.

 > * R is a dialect of the S language.